1. Identity of the data controller

 - Dalia never writes data to Apple Health

-- Data read from Apple Health never leaves your device.
-It is not sent to our backend, to Vertex AI, to xAI, or to any third party
+- Data read from Apple Health never leaves your device because of Dalia.
+It is not sent to our backend or to external AI providers

 - You can revoke access at any time from iOS Settings → Privacy → Health → Dalia